Friedjof/RoboCam/README.md

   - `High` → `FRAMESIZE_XGA` (1024×768) @ JPEG quality `12`.
   - `Medium` → `FRAMESIZE_VGA` (640×480) @ JPEG quality `18`.
   - `Low` → `FRAMESIZE_QVGA` (320×240) @ JPEG quality `24` (best latency).
-- Use the dropdown on `/` or `POST /quality` to change the preset; the firmware reconfigures the sensor immediately so `/photo` and `/stream` both reflect the new resolution.
+- Use the dropdown on `/` or `POST /quality` to change the preset; the firmware reconfigures the sensor immediately so `/stream` reflects the new resolution.
 Move the slider (10–63) when you just need a different compression level—the UI switches to “Custom” and keeps the current resolution.

 ## Web UI Asset Pipeline
 - The readable source lives at `web/index.html`.
 Edit this file to change the livestream UI (HTML/CSS/JS).